 The more you practice socializing despite these fears, the easier it will become.
 Soon enough, you’ll start to see that your fears were unfounded and that socializing is not as bad as you thought it was.
 You build up real courage.

-Personality: If you are very shy or very disagreeable, it will be more difficult to be social or hold relationships.
+If you are very shy or very disagreeable, it will be more difficult to be social or hold relationships.
 Also being high in self-consciousness can bare a sensitivity to being judged.

-Harmful beliefs: your bad beliefs about social skills, like what is possible or right/wrong, are holding you back.
+Your bad beliefs about social skills, like what is possible or right/wrong, are holding you back.
 These can also stem from your upbringing, culture, or religion.

 These beliefs might be that you need to be perfect, that socializing is scary, or that you’re not good enough.